CowDogMoo/warpgate/blueprints/atomic-red-team/packer_templates/README.md

 - The build uses both **shell and Ansible provisioners**.
 Ensure your provisioning playbooks and requirement files are available at the path specified by `provision_repo_path`.
+- **AMI build:**
-- For the **AMI build**, the template creates and tags an AMI in your AWS account.
+  - Creates and tags an AMI in your AWS account.
-- For **Docker**, the images will be locally available after the build for both architectures.
+  - Designed to use SSM (Session Manager) for connections where possible.
+- **Docker build:**
+  - Multi-arch (`amd64` + `arm64`) and privileged for full testbed support.
+  - Images are suitable for CI, local testing, or even deployment in a kubernetes cluster.
+- Customizations such as default user, disk size, and instance type can be controlled via `variables.pkr.hcl` or VARS CLI argument.